Irfanharun1524/Bill-of-Materials-for-PCB-Design/README.md

 # Bill-of-Materials-for-PCB-Design
 # Aim

-To prepare the Bill of Material for the given circuit.
+To prepare the Bill of Material for Home Automation Control Unit Circuit.
 # Software’s required

 	Eagle software